-Minor triads in all 12 keys.
+Minor triad arpeggios in all 12 keys.

 Hi everyone, and welcome back to another bass technique lesson.
 In this one we will focus on minor triads, learning how to play each key individually on the electric bass, from root position to I and II inversion.